This article was written by Margarita Cuizon, senior director of Member Services and Support

 One of my favorite things about working for ACSA is the opportunity to meet and greet the members we serve during our conferences.
 These events allow us to showcase many of our strengths—our staff, our innovation and ability to connect you to knowledge, resources, and our networks.
 It's a great reminder of the value our organization can bring to a member's career.

 At the 2019 Leadership Summit in San Francisco, I thought it would be a good time to share some practical tips and reminders for getting the most out of the conference.

 1. Have a goal.

 There are so many reasons for investing in a conference and it varies for everyone.
 Is it to dive deeper into a specific area or to learn a new model?
 Is it to grow your professional network?
 Or are you attending to simply refresh your energy and your enthusiasm for leading?
 Whatever the reasons, be reflective and clear about your goal and be intentional with the way you plan to reach it.

 2. Download the ACSA App and plan ahead.

 We've gone green, so there will be very little paper to meet you when you pick up your name badge on site.
 While hard copies of our conference program will be available at registration, they won’t have full session descriptions, speaker bios or presentation links.
-You can find this on our ACSA mobile app, at the bottom on a button marked "Leadership Summit.”
+You can find this closer to the event on our ACSA mobile app, at the bottom on a button marked "Leadership Summit.”

 Download the free app from iTunes or Google Play and you can begin browsing the interactive schedule.
 Simply select the sessions and special events you plan to hit and the app will automatically send you a reminder notification when it's time to go.